 If single, it can be tough to arrive home to an empty apartment after a long day.
 Those with families may find themselves constantly getting home too late to spend time with their children or partners.

-The culture of having drinks after a successful business deal, common in parts of Asia, can become a problem, especially if an expat feels pressure to 'keep up' with their colleagues.
+The culture of having drinks after a successful business deal, common in parts of Asia, can become a concern, especially if an expat feels pressure to 'keep up' with their colleagues.

 Finding help

-The good news is that help is available to expats suffering from substance abuse.
+The good news is that help is available to expats struggling to regulate substance use.
 Feelings of shame are common and, while it can be difficult to take the first step, expats will soon see that they're far from alone in experiencing this problem.

 Seeing a psychologist is usually a good first step as they can assess the problem and advise on further steps to be taken, whether that includes in-patient treatment in a substance use clinic or working with a mental health team as an outpatient.

-Helplines can also be called on in times of crisis and can usually offer referrals and contact details for professional treatment.
+Helplines can also be called on in times of crisis and should be able to offer referrals and contact details for professional treatment.
 Support groups, too, can be a valuable step in recovery.
 Below are some resources for expats worldwide.